 • How do we use this knowledge on calming signals

 Can we mimic the calming signals.
 Does our horse understands us better?

 • Which calming signals can we use to help the horse decrease tension, or stay in a relaxed base.

 During this lecture we will discuss how we can optimise the socialisation and (re)scialisation of our horse.
 How we can teach him to stand on his own feet and handle stimuli around him with a relaxed emotion without the help and control of a handler.

 Rachaël uses two tools to make this happen: She builds customised enriched environments & she does scentwork with horses.
 Within the scent work the main focus is how to teach your horse to follow a human footstep trail.
 (So he can find lost persons or foodbags).
 During the lecture Rachaël shows many films and discusses the challenges to solve.
 To give you a good start when implementing this knowledge at home with your own horses.
 Rachaël also provides a theoretical background on scenting, and ofcourse covers the mental & physical advantages of doing scent work with your horse.

 For a full day: between 750,- and 900,- euro (excluding VAT) depending on the travel distance.
 Travel costs, sleeping accommodation and costs for food and drinks should be taken care of by the host.

-Computer for use of an USB-stick and power point, a overhead projector, a whiteboard or flip chart and a table and chair.
-The time table can vary, but never more than 7 hours per day, and ending no later than 5 pm.
+An overhead projector, a whiteboard or flip chart and a table and chair.
+The time table can vary, but never more than 8 hours per day, and ending no later than 6 pm.
 When we have agreed upon a date and the type of talk/workshop you require I will need to know what kind of venue the lecture will be hosted.
 How many persons will approximately attend.
 With what horses we perhaps work during a workshop.
-And how the possible outdoor space looks like, when working with horses.
+And how the possible outdoor space looks like, when working with horses